grisov/NVDA_Volume_Adjustment/README.md

 * fixed bug duplication of audio sessions for one running process;
 * fixed the method of  detecting current audio session;
 * improved the method for determining the name of the current process;
-* the list of audio devices is scanned the first time user access them, not at the NVDA startup;
 * overriding the default output device in another way if the first attempt was unsuccessful;
 * improved add-on settings panel.